openfheorg/openfhe-network-examples/README.md

 participants to abort -- please read the appropriate OpenFHE documentation before experimenting.

+### Scripted example

-The demoscript runs five clients with and without aborts based on setting the variable aborts in the script to 1 and 0 respectively.
+The demoscript runs five clients with and without aborts.
 The variable operation in the script can be set to 'add', 'multiply' or 'vectorsum' to run the threshold example with 5 clients with the corresponding operation.
-Once the variables are set in the script as required, the script can be run as
+The script can be run as

 >`../demos/demoscript_threshnet_grpc_tmux.sh`

+which has command line parameters:

+> `	-i turns iternactive mode on`

+> `	-s turns ssl on`

+> `	-a turns aborts on for two nodes`

+> `	-c computation_name add | multiply | vectorsum`

-There is also a version that runs each party on a separate node (for more accurate timing) using `taskset`:
+> `	-t turns taskset runs each party on a separate cpu (for more accurate timing) `

->`../demos/demoscript_threshnet_grpc_tmux_taskset.sh`
+> `	-h help `

-However you computer needs to have at least 6 logical cpus to run the script.
+However you computer needs to have at least 6 logical cpus to run the script with `-t` enabled.

 ## Threshhold Network Measurement protocol using Client-Server Google RPC (gRPC) [not verified as working]